-Scotch whisky attracted over 2.2million visits to distilleries across the country in 2019, making the industry the third most popular tourist attraction in Scotland.
+Scotch whisky attracted over 2.2million visits to its, now 141, distilleries across the country in 2019, making the industry the third most popular tourist attraction in Scotland.

 The newly opened Johnnie Walker Experience in Edinburgh is a key example of bridging the two sectors to offer visitors a personalised whisky experience.
+Since opening in September 2021, the Princes Street attraction has welcomed over 350,000 visitors from 112 countries.